pushscreen/pushscreen-python/README.md

 ### ttl

-By default the post content will stay on the screen until the user dismisses it or the next post arrives.
+By default the pushed content will stay on screen until the user dismisses it or the next push arrives.
 If you want your content to disappear after a specific time, set the `ttl` parameter to the desired time in seconds.

 * Type: `float`